Skip to content

 Bee Mapping

-Large-scale distribution mapping across the Peruvian Amazon: species richness, nesting trees, and habitat range observed at community apiaries.
+Large-scale distribution mapping across the Peruvian Amazon and expanding pilot initiatives in Bolivia and Ecuador: documenting species richness, nesting trees, habitat range, and ecological threats at community stingless bee sanctuaries.

-Outcome Foundation for the first proposed stingless bee conservation corridor spanning Peru, Bolivia, Colombia, and Brazil.
+Outcome Foundation for the first proposed stingless bee conservation corridor in Peru, with long-term potential to scale across the wider Amazon and connect more than 200,000 hectares of biocultural landscapes.

 Project 02